 As vegetables go, the artichoke is one of the most intriguing out there.
-With its beautiful armour-like exterior and delicious savoury-sweet heart, this vegetable is technically not a vegetable at all but the bud of a flowering plant from the thistle family.
+With its beautiful armour-like exterior and delicious savoury-sweet heart, it technically isn't a vegetable at all but the bud of a flowering plant from the thistle family.

-I can imagine if you were encountering them for the first time they might look a bit intimidating, but once you get a taste for artichokes there’s no looking back.
+If you’re encountering artichokes for the first time they might look a bit intimidating, but once you get a taste for them there’s no looking back.
 Whether steamed, grilled, roasted, or sautéed, artichokes are one of spring’s most delectable treats.
 Find out how to prep them here, then enjoy Jamie’s best delicious artichoke recipes.

-Let’s get right down to how to prepare these beauties, which first means understanding their anatomy.
-As with all flowers, an artichoke has petals; the thick green ones are the outer petals and the thin pale yellow ones are the inner (edible) petals.
+Let’s start with how to prepare these beauties, which first means understanding their anatomy.
+As with all flowers, an artichoke has petals: the thick green ones are the outer petals and the thin pale yellow ones are the inner (edible) petals.
 At the centre of the artichoke is the choke, a fuzzy mass of fine hair-like material.
 Underneath the choke is the heart and from the heart is the stem.
-The heart and stem are where all of that delicious and sumptuous flavour is hiding.
+The heart is where all of that delicious and sumptuous flavour is hiding.

 Preparing & cooking artichoke

-There are two ways artichokes are prepared for cooking: whole and just the heart.
+There are two ways to prepare an artichoke for cooking: whole, or just the heart.

-- Of course, we can’t leave out baby artichokes, the smaller versions of their adult counterparts.
-Their petite size makes them perfect and tender enough for eating whole.
+Of course, we can’t leave out baby artichokes, the smaller versions of their adult counterparts.
+Their petite size makes them tender enough for eating whole.
 To prepare, snap off the outer layers of petals until you reach the pale, yellow inner petals, trim off the tip of the petals and the stem, slice in half lengthways and remove the small choke with a spoon, if needed.
-Use baby artichokes in Jamie’s Baby artichoke bruschetta, for a truly flavoursome meal.
+Have a go at using baby artichokes in Jamie’s Baby artichoke bruschetta, for a truly flavoursome meal.
 Delicate artichoke, sweet garlic and fresh mint are the perfect combo, and make this simple bruschetta recipe really sing.

 If you want more tips & tricks, French Guy Cooking is here to show you how to peel, cut and prepare an artichoke in 1 minute flat: